ktbyers/netmiko/TESTING.md

 ##### Execute the test
 cd ./netmiko/tests

-Note, the test_platform is the name of the device from test_devices.yml:
+Note, the test_device is the name of the device from test_devices.yml and responses.yml:
-py.test -v test_netmiko_show.py --test_platform cisco_ios
+py.test -v test_netmiko_show.py --test_device cisco881

 <br />
 There are three tests available: